MykhailoDmytriakha/elephant/README.md

 ## Project Purpose

-The Elephant Project aims to leverage advanced AI capabilities to understand user needs deeply, break down complex requests (intellectual or physical tasks) into manageable components, and guide the execution process.
-By combining intelligent context gathering, structured problem formulation, and automated planning, Elephant strives to be a powerful assistant for tackling intricate challenges.
+The Elephant Project aims to leverage advanced AI capabilities to understand user needs deeply, break down complex requests (intellectual or physical tasks) into manageable components, and generate detailed plans suitable for automated execution by AI agents and robotic systems.
+By combining intelligent context gathering, structured problem formulation, and automated hierarchical planning, Elephant strives to be a powerful assistant for architecting and managing the future of automated work.

 ## Overview